-These Application Notes describe the procedures required to configure Avaya Aura® Communication Manager 6.3, Avaya Aura® Session Manager 6.3 and Avaya Session Border Controller for Enterprise 6.2, to connect to the MTS Allstream SIP Trunking service, as shown in Figure 1.
+These Application Notes describe the procedures required to configure Avaya Aura® Communication Manager 6.3, Avaya Aura® Session Manager 6.3 and Avaya Session Border Controller for Enterprise 6.2, to connect to the Frontier Communications SIP Trunking service, as shown in Figure 1.

-Interoperability testing of the sample configuration was completed with successful results for all test cases with the observations/limitations described in Section 2.2.
+Interoperability testing of the sample configuration was completed with successful results for all test cases with the exception of the observations/limitations described in Section 2.2.